o61iqz/prism-llae/README.md

 | WDM/KS           | 48k i24, 32f     | 4.81 ms    |
 | ASIO             | 48k i32, 8f      | 1.65 ms    |

-Figures are deterministic to the sample; all run glitch free (0 underruns, 100% delivery).
+Figures are deterministic to the sample; all run glitch free (0 underruns, 0 glitches, 100% delivery).
 Each backend exposes only a subset of supported rates/formats.

 ## Notes